T-Py-T/Carla_RL/tasks/prd-carla-rl-serving.md

 **Problem Statement:** Currently, trained RL policies exist as research artifacts without a standardized way to deploy them for real-time inference in production autonomous vehicle systems.
 There's no consistent interface for policy serving, model versioning, or performance monitoring.

-**Goal:** Create a comprehensive MLOps pipeline that enables seamless deployment of trained CarlaRL policies as scalable, monitored microservices with millisecond-latency inference capabilities.
+**Goal:** Create a full MLOps pipeline that enables seamless deployment of trained CarlaRL policies as scalable, monitored microservices with millisecond-latency inference capabilities.

 ## Goals